turingschool/backend-curriculum-site/module4/lessons/idea_box.md

 For this project, we'll be increasingly thinking about the "server" and "client" as separate entities.
 We'll be using:

-* A Rails application to manage data related to our ideas and serve initial UI templates (or just `public/index.html`)
+* A Rails application is set up to manage data related to our ideas.
+[Here is the API App](git@github.com:turingschool-examples/idea_box_2.0.git)
-* JavaScript (with jQuery) to manage client-side interactions and communicate asynchronously with the server
+* JavaScript (with jQuery) and basic HTML to manage client-side interactions and communicate asynchronously with the server

 In order to get more experience doing DOM manipulations and AJAX event handling on our own, we will _not_ be using client-side frameworks (Ember, Angular, React, etc.).